One Impressive Fact About Every State In America

 California’s Sequoia National Park contains many of the world’s largest trees.

-The world’s largest flat top mountain is in Grand Mesa, Colorado.
+Colorado has the world’s largest flat top mountain is in Grand Mesa.

 The first-ever nuclear submarine was built in Groton, Connecticut, in 1954.

 The Delaware Memorial Bridge is the largest twin suspension bridge in the world.

 Florida contains the world’s deepest freshwater spring in Tallahassee.

 The carving of Confederate leaders on Georgia’s Stone Mountain is the largest on Earth.

 Hawaii’s Haleakala Crater is the largest dormant volcano at 7 miles across, 2 miles wide, 2600 ft deep.